Instant Access Saver - Savings Support

 *Telephone calls may be recorded for security purposes and monitored under our quality control procedures.
 Calls are free from a landline and from a mobile when calling from the UK.

 There are four ways you can pay into your account:

 - Bank transfer − from an existing Sainsbury's Bank savings account or your main bank account.
 You'll need your sort code and account number.
 This is on your welcome letter, or your 'My accounts' summary page if you’re registered for online banking.

 - Standing order − top up your savings on a date that suits you each month.
 Set up a standing order (PDF 70KB).

 - SaveBack − add to your savings with your debit card when you shop at main Sainsbury’s stores.

-- Cheque − write your sort code and account number on the back and send your cheque, payable to yourself, and a pay in slip, to: Sainsbury's Bank PO Box 4954, Worthing, BN11 9YY
+- Cheque − write your sort code and account number on the back and send your cheque, payable to yourself, to: Sainsbury's Bank PO Box 4954, Worthing, BN11 9YY

 We can't accept payments from overseas.
 You can transfer funds into your account from any UK bank or building society.